roarer008/STDN/README.md

 # STDN
-JiNan dataset will be available after paper is accepted.
+JiNan dataset will be available soon.

 Run the model in PeMS04:
 ```